 - The impact and planned usage of digital technology and platforms to enable faster time to market and innovation that meets customer needs, extended industry ecosystems, and resilient organizations

-- In-depth coverage of current and emerging product innovation topics such as product life-cycle analytics, digital twins, and digital threads, as well as closed-loop digital innovation platforms
+- In-depth coverage of current and emerging product innovation topics such as product life-cycle analytics, digital twins and digital threads, quality, environmental sustainability, and closed-loop digital innovation platforms

-- Exploration of new innovation models including innovation management, enterprise quality management, model-based engineering and R&D, AI-driven product development, and closed-loop product and service life-cycle management
+- Exploration of new innovation models including innovation management, enterprise quality management, model-based engineering and R&D, AI-driven product development (i.e., generative design), supply chain collaboration, and closed-loop product and service life-cycle management

 - Software budgets and spending trends for engineering applications in manufacturing companies, including PLM, CAD, CAM, CAE, and other engineering applications

 Key Questions Answered